SuperFola/Unamed-Endive/README.md

 Compiling the project
 =====================
-If you want to compile the project, you will need to install the SFML lib and follow these steps : https://loodoor.github.io/Unamed-Endive/compiling.html
+If you want to compile the project, you will need to install the SFML lib as well Python 3.6, and call cmake, then make.

 Credits
 =======
 * copyright Pokémon Company ©, Game Freak inc (using the term "Pokémon" to define the kind of game)
 * regular help and support : OverSurge, Pacific Void, Nuri Yuri, AhzeLeSteak, yyyyj, DarkCisum, the_new_sky, Deakcor, ralandel, Qames, WDguy45
 * logo of the game : Izaliia
-* outside tiles : WesleyFG (at the beginning for project Marnian)
+* outside tiles : WesleyFG (at the beginning for project Marnian), thatssowitty
 * inside tiles : Slahs
 * graphical interfaces (inventory, dex, equip/PC) : vulvoch
 * graphical interfaces (menu) : Eurons ??, ralandel